avhou/dne/report-markdown/dne-report.md

 ## Dataset description {#sec:dataset}

 We use data from Elia [@elia], which operates the electricity transmission network in Belgium.
 In particular, we use the solar power forecast datasets.
 These contain time series of actual measured power in megawatt (MW), and also  day+1 and day+7 predictions of solar power output in MW.
 Data is available for a period of 12 years (February 2012 until now) in monthly datasets.
 Measurements and predictions are recorded every quarter of an hour.
 The measured value is always the amount of power equivalent to the running average measured for that particular quarter-hour.
 The layout of the dataset is fully described here [@dataset].
-We recap the most important points here.
+We recap the most important points in Table \ref{table:features}.

 TODO iets zeggen over welke maanden we selecteren?